skvillamin/league-predictions/README.md

 ---

 ## Fairness Analysis
-*Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.
-Optional: Embed a visualization related to your permutation test in your website.*

 To test for fairness, we chose to perform a permutation test on two individual groups we defined below:
 - carries: positions with more than 3 kills